joelkoen/PicoLimbo/README.md

 Uses **0% CPU while idle** and handles **hundreds of players** under 10 MB RAM.
 [View benchmarks](https://picolimbo.quozul.dev/about/benchmarks.html).

+### 👤 Skin Support

+Player skins are supported.
+What else to say about that?

 ### 🔀 Built-in Proxy Support